omkarudawant/sheldor/ARCHITECTURE.md

 ## Overview

 Sheldor is a Retrieval Augmented Generation (RAG) system built with a layered architecture pattern.
-It combines local LLM capabilities through Ollama with a personality-driven interface inspired by Dr. Sheldon Cooper.
+It combines local LLM capabilities through Awan LLM with a personality-driven interface inspired by Dr. Sheldon Cooper.

 ## System Architecture